-This module provides an opportunity to study the literature on political psychology at an advanced level.
-It stresses how psychology and political science, in combination, can serve to analyse and explain political processes.
-Emphasis is on applying theoretical models and empirical findings to analysing real-world problems.
-Topics include political ideology, social justice and inequality, political engagement and extremism, political leadership and perceptions of government and authority.
-The module relies heavily on student participation and discussion.
+This module provides an opportunity to study at an advanced level the literature on political psychology.
+The module will stress how psychology and political science in combination can serve to analyse and explain political processes.
+Emphasis will be placed on applying theoretical models and empirical findings to the analysis of real-world problems.
+Topics that will be addressed include political ideology, social justice and inequality, political engagement and extremism, political leadership and perceptions of government and authority.
+This module relies heavily on student participation and discussion.

 Assessment is mainly by coursework assignment (4-6,000-word essays), examination (for the Advanced Statistics and Methodology module only), plus the dissertation.